German sentence structure: Yes–no questions

 In yes–no questions, the verb-initial word order (V1) is used: the finite verb occupies the first position in the sentence; here, there is no prefield.

 However, conjunctions and topicalised elements still precede the finite verb:

 Wh questions

 Wh questions work in much the same way as they do in English.
 Like English, German also has Wh-movement:

 Commands

 For commands, the imperative mood is used.
 Like questions, commands use V1 word order:

 In contemporary German, the imperative singular ending -e is usually omitted.
-The second-person-singular pronouns du 'you (sg)' and ihr 'you (pl)' are almost always omitted:
+The second-person-singular pronouns du 'you (sg)' and ihr 'you (pl)' are redundant but sometimes used for emphasis:

 Like in English, nouns or non-finite verb forms can sometimes be used to give commands:

 Dependent clauses

-Verb-second is retained in many dependent clauses of high importance which are recognizable by their conjunctions, especially: und ('and'), oder ('or'), aber ('but'), sondern ('but rather'), doch ('though'), jedoch ('however'), denn ('because', not to be confused with synonymous 'weil/da').

-This V2 construction cannot introduce the entire sentence.
-More typically, dependent clauses follow the Vfinal scheme (if applicable, in subject-object-verb word order):
+Dependent clauses follow the Vfinal scheme (if applicable, in subject-object-verb word order):